32 Employee Rewards To Motivate Your Team (Without Breaking The Bank)

 Cost: $25-35

-6. Thank You Video
+6. Thank you video

 Think of this as a handwritten note on steroids.
 It’s a personal way to voice your appreciation.
-Get the whole team in on the action to show your employee how much her contributions matter.
+Get the whole team in on the action to show your employee how much their contributions matter.

 You don’t need to be a professional videographer to make a compelling thank you video.
 In fact, apps like iMovie for iOs or Powerdirector for Android enable you to shoot and edit the entire thing on your phone.